benoitc/hello_world/README.md

 hello_world
 =====

-dummy app to test with some rebar3 plugin
+dummy app to test with some rebar3 plugin.